How to Talk to Your Kids About Coronavirus

 “Children’s brains work differently than adult brains,” says Robert Hamilton, MD, a pediatrician at Providence Saint John’s Health Center in Santa Monica, California, founder of the charity Lighthouse Medical Missions, author of 7 Secrets of The Newborn, and host of the podcast The Hamilton Review: Where Kids and Culture Collide.
 These are a few ways a therapist is staying sane during the coronavirus craze.

 For example, young children (about 10 years of age and younger) are very concrete thinkers so you have to be clear and not talk around the issue, hoping they’ll figure out what you mean, explains Dr. Hamilton.
 They also have a hard time understanding time, so talking about what’s happened in the past or what may happen in the future may not make sense to them.
 But perhaps the biggest difference is that young children believe everything you tell them so it’s very important to give them accurate, age-appropriate answers to their questions, he says.

 Even tweens and teens, who may seem to have an adult grasp of the information, don’t process it the same way adults do, he says.
 “Puberty hormones can make them more emotional or withdrawn.
 Their brains don’t finish developing until about 25 years old,” he says.
 “You should be open, honest, and frank with kids of all ages.
 This is not the time for sarcasm or hyperbole.”
-These are 12 coronavirus mysteries that still can’t be explained.

 How to talk to your kids about COVID-19